Msarmi84/LandingPage/README.md

 # MyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.15.
+This project was generated with Angular CLI version 12.2.6.

 ## Development server